 (4) Any individual who regularly uses the health care facilities within that geographic area;

-(5) The health care facilities which provide services similar to the services of the facility under review and which will be significantly affected by the proposed project;
+(5) The health care facilities located within this state which provide services similar to the services of the facility under review and which will be significantly affected by the proposed project;

-(6) The health care facilities which, before receipt by the state agency of the proposal being reviewed, have formally indicated an intention to provide similar services in the future;
+(6) The health care facilities located within this state which, before receipt by the state agency of the proposal being reviewed, have formally indicated an intention to provide similar services within this state in the future;

-(7) Third-party payors who reimburse health care facilities similar to those proposed for services;
+(7) Third-party payors who reimburse health care facilities within this state similar to those proposed for services;

-(8) Any agency that establishes rates for health care facilities similar to those proposed; or
+(8) Any agency that establishes rates for health care facilities within this state similar to those proposed; or

 (9) Organizations representing health care providers.